by Mike and Carol

 You can save a lot of money by cooking and eating in your truck instead of frequenting the restaurants.
 As we have detailed in our reviews, there are differences between what truck stops offer.
 Check out the info on our growing food and recipes page.

 2. Mike and I found that having a portable toilet in our truck is invaluable.
 As he reminded me today, some states have either closed public rest areas or lock them up at night.
-So, if you're continually moving (as most teams are), we recommend having a device of your own in your truck that you can use at any time.
+So, if you're continually moving (as most teams are), we recommend having a device of your own in your truck that you can use

 3. How will you keep your cold food cold